Thomas Bell (capitalist): Career

-He became a clerk at the Chili's largest commission house, where relatives were employed.
+He became a clerk at Chile's largest commission house, where relatives were employed.
 (Note: He was said by the Examiner to have sailed from New York in 1849 for Mexico.)
 He went to Tepic, Mexico in 1849 where he worked for Barron, Forbes & Company as a clerk.
 Next known as Bolton, Barron & Company, it was located in London and had branches in Mexico, South America, and San Francisco.
 The Tepic house was a branch office that conducted general banking and commission business in Mexico and South America.
 It also controlled the Almaden quicksilver mines (now the site of New Almaden).

 Bell settled in San Francisco in 1851, at the height of the California Gold Rush (1848-1855), (Note: Without mentioning Tepic, he was said by the San Francisco Examiner to have come to San Francisco in early 1850, returned to Valparaíso for a year, and then settled in San Francisco.) or in 1856, after having worked in Mexico.
 The firm name had changed by that time to Bolton, Barron & Company and he located in the city to help manage the office that was located at Merchant and Montgomery Streets.
 It focused on local mercantile, financial, and mining businesses, including the Comstock Lode, and founded the old bank of California.
 He became a partner by 1871 and, in 1871 or later, he bought out the other interests and owned the company outright and renamed it Thomas Bell & Company.
 Bell operated the business by himself until May 1, 1879 when he brought in George Staacke, a fellow clerk in their younger days, to be his partner.
 Bell was the director the California Bank by 1875.
 He moved his corporate Thomas Bell & Company office to the upper floors of the California Bank building after it was constructed.